Install DSE OpsCenter 6.8 from the Debian package

 • APT Package Manager is installed.

 • Latest build of a TCK (Technology Compatibility Kit) Certified OpenJDK version 8 or Oracle Java SE Runtime Environment 8 (JRE or JDK).
 Earlier or later versions are not supported.
-See installing the OpenJDK or Oracle JDK.
+See Install the Java Virtual Machine.

 Although Oracle JRE/JDK 8 is supported, DataStax does more extensive testing on OpenJDK 8.
 This change is due to the end of public updates for Oracle JRE/JDK 8.

-Use OpsCenter Lifecycle Manager to automatically manage Java and JCE installs for DSE clusters.
+• Use OpsCenter Lifecycle Manager to automatically manage Java and JCE installs

 • DataStax recommends using a recent version of one of the major web browsers.
 OpsCenter does not support Internet Explorer or Microsoft Edge.